The Sensory Service Social Work Team is part of Social Work Adult Services. The team can support you by offering services to meet your assessed needs.

-We also work closely with ophthalmology and audiology staff as well as the Social Work locality teams, to make sure that a "joined up" service across health and social care is provided.
+We work closely with NHS Forth Valley ophthalmology and audiology staff, as well as the Social Work locality teams.
+This means you have a "joined up" service across health and social care services.

 Our staff have specialist training to work with people with a sensory impairment and staff are trained in: